M268816/power-repo/notes/Coding Conventions.md

 The variable scopes I use in a PowerApp are constant, local, global, and something I call universal.
 Here are the conventions that I use.

+### Constant
-- Constants: Variables that should be set, and not changed.
+- Variables that should be set, and not changed.
     - Use the Set() function.
     - Snake case.
     - All capital letters.